 You can either book your adult tickets as soon as they go on sale online or then call the VR hotline to add the free child ticket to your booking, or you can call the VR hotline and make your complete booking on the phone.

 VR Customer Services number is 00358 203 32033 and they have English speaking operators.
 Listen for the correct number option to ensure you reach the right operators.

 We took this option when we went to Lapland.
 We flew from Faro via Lisbon to Helsinki and then caught the train to Lapland.

 Top Tip: when you arrive at the train station, double check the train times on the boards.
 We were booked on the later overnight train to Rovaniemi and when we arrived at the train station, we could not see our train on the board.
 After a fraught 20-minutes trying to get in touch with VR we found out that our train wasn’t running and we should get on the earlier one.
 Cue a mad dash to retrieve our bags from the lockers and run for our train which we just about caught!
 So, if you think you have a few hours to kill before your train, make doubly sure you do have this free time before leaving the train station or you could find yourself missing your train.

 Lapland Accommodation – The last part of booking a DIY trip to Lapland is to sort your accommodation.
 There are hotels, log cabins, igloos and lots of different accommodation choices via AirBnB in every area and town of Lapland.
 AirBnB was our choice as we could get an apartment which allowed us to cook breakfast and dinner, and to prepare packed lunches and snacks, therefore saving some money on our food bill.

 We recommend looking on both booking.com and AirBnB and comparing prices for your chosen dates.
 Use this link to check accommodation choices on booking.com.
-And if AirBnB is your choice, enjoy money off your first stay with this link.

 Where to stay in Lapland – Best Lapland resorts for kids